TimDaub/react-envelope-graph/README.md

 - In `ratio` the sum of all values needs to be `<= 1`
 - `onAttackChange` returns an object containing `xa` and `ya`.
 All other listener hooks only return a single float.
+- Most numeric values in the `styles` prop should not use a unit (e.g. `px` or `em`) as they set values on SVG components
+- Note that `styles` is not a regular `style` prop, but a custom prop that additionally allows to configure interaction reactions too
 - Optional props: `marginTop`, `marginRight`, `marginBottom`, `marginLeft`, `ratio`, `dndBox`, `onAttackChange`, `onDecayChange`, `onSustainChange`, `onReleaseChange`, `style`